 Kicking Horse Coffee

-This is one of Canada’s prime coffee companies and is known for making exceptional and great coffee and are dedicated to Fair Trade Coffee company with an ethos of social responsibility.
+This is one of Canada’s prime coffee companies and is known for making exceptional and great coffee and is dedicated to Fair Trade Coffee with an ethos of social responsibility.

 The Coffee Details